SalesforceLabs/OrgCheck/docs/index2.faq.md

 ## Question 7: I see you also have a standalone package
 - Historically, Org Check was available as an "**unlocked package**".
-- But the prefered way now is to install the application via the AppExchange.
+- But the preferred way now is to install the application via the AppExchange.
 - The benefits of such a package are:
    - We are able to **push a new version** of the package in your org, to make sure you have the latest fixes and features of the application, without to worry about anything.
 We take care of this.
    - The content of the application can be **modified in your org** (using the Salesforce Dev Console) in case you find a solution to a bug.
 Do not forget that every component of this package is under the MIT licence.
 And when we push a new version, your modification will be erased.
 Use this capability to send us technical feedback and maybe even solutions!